 Transmission Customers engaging in Wheels Through, Exports and Purchases from the LBMP Market where the Energy is delivered to a NYCA interconnection with another Control Area pay the NYISO a charge for Voltage Support Service equal to the Voltage Support Service rate, as determined above, multiplied by their Energy scheduled in the hour.
-LSEs pay to the NYISO a charge for Voltage Support Service equal to the Voltage Support Service rate, as determined above, multiplied by the Energy consumed by the LSE's Load located in the NYCA in the hour, provided however, LSEs taking service under Section 5 of the OATT to supply Station Power as a third-party provider pay to the NYISO a charge for Voltage Support Service rate, as determined above, multiplied by the Support Service rate, as determined above, for the NYISO a charge for Voltage Support Service under Section 5 of the OATT to supply Station Power as a third-party provider pay to the NYISO a charge for Voltage Support Service rate, as determined above, multiplied by the LSE's Station Power provided under Section 5 of the OATT.
+LSEs pay to the NYISO a charge for Voltage Support Service equal to the Voltage Support Service rate, as determined above, multiplied by the Energy consumed by the LSE's Load located in the NYCA in the hour, provided however, LSEs taking service under Section 5 of the OATT to supply Station Power as a third-party provider pay to the NYISO a charge for Voltage Support Service equal to the Voltage Support Service rate, as determined above, multiplied by the LSE's Station Power provided under Section 5 of the OATT.
 The NYISO credits Revenue collected by application of this charge, on a Load ratio share basis, to Transmission Customers engaging in Wheels Through, Exports and Purchases from the LBMP Market where the Energy is delivered to a NYCA interconnection with another Control Area in that day and LSEs serving New York Control Area Load in that day.